Lakshya717/Lakshya717/README.md

 ## Introduction

-I am a student pursuing a **Bachelor's degree** in **Computer Science**, exploring new technologies, recently started exploiting the free Github Student Developer Pack. 😊
+Hello, I am a student pursuing a **Bachelor's degree** in **Computer Science**, exploring new technologies, recently started exploiting the free Github Student Developer Pack. 😊

 Currently working on a django project, it is live on a temperory domain <a href="https://cityhub-gyg8d5gcdygdgyg4.centralindia-01.azurewebsites.net/">Cityhub</a>.
 Its' a **Work In Progress** so you will see some drastic changes shortly.
 The repository is currently **private** because the database is still just a `db.sqlite3` file which would be publicly accessible if shared 💀.
 I am in the process of learning how to securely migrate the database to an external server.